 Pull request review

-Enable review on a repository and Hyrax reviews every pull request you open, update, or reopen — no job to submit.
+Enable review on a repository and Hyrax reviews the pull requests you open, update, or reopen — no job to submit.
 Each review posts a Hyrax Review check run and a comment on the PR.
+A few kinds of PRs are deliberately skipped — see What isn't reviewed.

 Review is off until you turn it on for a repo, so you can roll it out one repo at a time.